West of Eden

 There is no single correct order, and no expectation of a complete understanding on first listen.
 Like memory itself, West of Eden reveals more over time.

 These notes offer context, not instruction.
-Open the tracks that call to you.
-Some sections reveal perspective and thematic connections that may shape how you experience the songs.
+Open the tracks that call to you by clicking on the track name.

 01Across The Room